paulray/NICERsoft/README.md

 # NICERsoft
-Analysis software for the NICER mission
+User-contributed analysis tools for the NICER mission.
+This is separate from the NICER-team-developed tools that are part of the HEASoft distribution.

 This repo is for sharing NICER analysis codes, mostly written in Python, and frequently based on PINT for timing calculations.